-I had FTM top surgery completed, May 6th, 2005 by Dr. Perry Johnson in Omaha, Nebraska.
+I had chest surgery completed, May 6th, 2005 by Dr. Perry Johnson in Omaha, Nebraska.
 I chose Dr. Johnson because he was local, had good outcomes, and charged a lot less than other surgeons.
-He also offers free consultation and revisions (if using a local vs. general anesthetic).
-I paid out-of-pocket for my surgery, which ended up costing me $5,350 (contact his office for updated pricing).
+He also offered free consultation and revisions (if using a local vs. general anesthetic).

-Waking up and seeing a flat chest, after fifteen years of struggling with breasts, was the most surreal feeling in the world.
 People ask me if I was nervous before going in for surgery and I can honestly say I wasn’t.
 I just wanted a flat chest so I didn’t think about anything else.
 I loved my experience with Dr. Johnson and his staff, and am extremely happy with my results.

 Surgery and Recovery: